 (5) If a customer objects as provided in paragraphs (F)(3) and (F)(4) of this rule, the electric utility shall not release such information unless and until the customer affirmatively indicates that the information may be released.

 (G) Each electric utility shall develop, update, and maintain a list of certified CRES providers that are actively seeking residential customers within the electric utility's service territory.
-Where CRES providers are actively seeking residential customers, the electric utility shall provide such lists to:
+Where CRES providers are actively seeking residential customers, the electric utility shall disclose such lists on the electric utility's website, in an unbiased manner, and shall provide such lists to any customer upon request.